ServerArmour/ServerArmour/README.md

 /sa.unban "username/id" - unbans a user

 /sa.ban "username/id" "reason" - This will ban a player for 1 hour, please keep reason english for now (this helps with sentiment analysis.)
+/clanban "username/id" "reason" - This will ban a player for 1 hour, please keep reason english for now (this helps with sentiment analysis.)
 /sa.ban "username/id" "reason" 1h - This will ban a player for 1 hour, please keep reason english for now (this helps with sentiment analysis.)
 /sa.ban "username/id" "reason" 1d - This will ban a player for 1 day, please keep reason english for now (this helps with sentiment analysis.)
 /sa.ban "username/id" "reason" 1m - This will ban a player for 1 month, please keep reason english for now (this helps with sentiment analysis.)